anan44/it-starts-with-clojure/materials/3-first-project/1-minimum-viable-product.md

 ;=> 6
 ```

-Sequence is an interface for many kind of collections in clojure.
+Sequence is an interface for many kind of collections in Clojure.
 Vectors, Lists and many others are sequenceable.
 This means that they implement sequence interface,
 which is something majority of Clojure's functions rely on.

-We can check if something sequenceable with function _sequential?_
+We can check if something sequenceable with function `sequential?`

 ```clojure
 (sequential?
 [1 2 3])